mattions/neuronvisio/_sources/gettingstarted.txt

 The Control class run the main loop of the application with all the GUI activities in its own thread.
-The console is ready for input so you can enter your command to the prompt as you would do normally when using _NEURON.
+The console is ready for input so you can enter your command to the prompt as you would do normally when using NEURON_.

 .. _NEURON: http://www.neuron.yale.edu/neuron/